 Monitoring is a critical component of IT infrastructure, we recommend the Compute logfiles be monitored and analyzed so that meaningful alerts can be created.

-All bugs, OSSAs and OSSNs are publicly disseminated through the openstack-dev mailinglist with the [security] topic in the subject line.
+All bugs, OSSAs and OSSNs are publicly disseminated through the openstack-discuss mailinglist with the [security] topic in the subject line.
 We recommend subscribing to this list as well as mail filtering rules that ensure OSSNs, OSSAs, and other important advisories are not missed.
-The openstack-dev mailinglist is managed through http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-dev.
-The openstack-dev list has a high traffic rate, and filtering is discussed in the thread http://lists.openstack.org/pipermail/openstack-dev/2013-November/019233.html.
+The openstack-discuss mailinglist is managed through OpenStack Development Mailing List.
+The openstack-discuss uses tags as defined in the Project Team Guide.